 The pneumatic conveyor system consists of interconnected transition lines, hoses, cylinders, a gas compressor, standard cylinders, and gas (atmosphere).
 The compressor generates the air flow and transmits the material through a series of hoses.
 Manual or automatic solenoid valves control the air flow—a centrally located and electrically powered compressor powers cylinders, air motors, and other pneumatic devices.
 Pneumatic systems are controlled by a simple ON/OFF switch.

 There are three conveyor systems that generate high-velocity air streams: a suction system/vacuum system, a pressure system, and a combined system.

 A suction or vacuum is used to move light-free-flowing materials.
 The system operates at 0.5 atm below atmospheric pressure.

 A positive pressure compressed air conveying system is used to push material from one point to another.
 This type of conveyor operates at a pressure of 6 atm or more.

 The combined suction/pressure conveying system is used to convey material from several loading points (suction) to deliver to several unloading destinations (push).

-Nex Flow pneumatic products provide the best spot cooling and blow off solutions for materials before packaging.
+Nex Flow pneumatic products provide the best spot cooling and blow-off solutions for materials before packaging.
 Vortex tubes convert compressed air into very cold air for spot cooling for industrial applications.
-Small vortex tube operated mini-coolers and vortex cooling can provide extremely cold temperatures for spot cooling before packaging without the use of refrigerants, such as CFCs or HCFCs.
+Small vortex tube-operated mini-coolers and vortex cooling can provide extremely cold temperatures for spot cooling before packaging without refrigerants, such as CFCs or HCFCs.
 Vortex tubes improve factory safety and reduce noise for workers in a manufacturing environment.

-Trust Nex Flow to provide the most efficient and reliable, maintenance free compressed air solutions for packaging your goods so that they are clean and safe for your customers.
+Trust Nex Flow to provide the most efficient, reliable, maintenance-free compressed air solutions for packaging your goods so that they are clean and safe for your customers.